Vermont Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Average Cost of Minimum Coverage Car Insurance in Vermont

 While various factors influence the cost of minimum car insurance, age remains the most common determinant.
-In Vermont, drivers aged 22 to 29 face the highest premiums due to their statistical likelihood of being involved in accidents.
+In Vermont, young drivers aged 22-29 face the highest premiums due to limited driving experience and a statistically higher likelihood of accidents.

 The table below highlights the average minimum coverage cost in Vermont for different age groups, providing an easy reference to see how premiums vary.